 Oliver was a lecturer of mine at Loughborough University, specifically for an enormous Charles Dickens novel, Bleak House perhaps, which I didn’t read because, well, have you seen the size of it?
 I just sat back in his lectures and enjoyed absorbing the information that was coming out of this endearingly intelligent lecturer’s mouth.

-He is not only Lecturer in English at Loughborough University, specialising in Nineteenth and Twentieth Century literature, but he’s also founder of the blog Interesting Literature, which sees over 250,000 visitors pass by with intrigue every month, and is accompanied by a following of over 4,000 Facebook followers, and 110,000 literary enthusiasts, including J. K. Rowling and the Oxford English Dictionary, on Twitter.
+He isn’t just a lecturer, though, oh no. He’s also founder of the blog Interesting Literature which entertains over 250,000 visitors every month, and is accompanied by 4,000 Facebook followers and 110,000 literary enthusiasts, including J. K. Rowling and the Oxford English Dictionary, on Twitter.

 1) What ignited the idea for this book?

 The book began life as a blog, Interesting Literature, which I started one rainy Saturday afternoon back in 2012.
 And the blog began life as a sort of online repository for interesting literary snippets that I came across during the course of my reading, my academic research, and my university teaching (my day job is as a lecturer in English at Loughborough University).
 Eventually, patterns began to emerge as one fact linked to another, and I thought it would be a nice idea to knit them together into a short history of 3,000 years of Western civilization.
 A hubristic thought, but then I like a challenge.